wadecalvin9/Laravel-Hospital-management-system/README.md

 # 🏥 Laravel Hospital Management System

-A modern, user-friendly Hospital Management System built with **Laravel**.
+A modern, user-friendly **Hospital Management System** built with **Laravel**.
-It helps hospitals manage patients, doctors, appointments, billing, and analytics in a seamless and efficient way.
+It helps hospitals manage **patients, doctors, appointments, billing, and analytics** efficiently in one unified platform.

 ---